juxor/afaq/markdown/secG1.md

 which Individualist Anarchism protested against, the use of the state to favour the rising capitalist class.
 So the social context the individualist anarchists lived in must be remembered.
-America at the times was a predominantly rural society and industry was not as developed as it is now wage labour would have been minimised.
+America at the times was a predominantly rural society and industry was not as developed as it is now.
+Wage labour would have been minimised.
 As Wm.
 Gary Kline argues:

 > _"Committed as they were to equality in the pursuit of property, the objective for the anarchist became the construction of a society providing